katemilleker/cs498rkFinalProject/README.md

 ### Code Overview

-The code for HypeRecruiter has initially been created with the react-native cli and from there follows certain standards.
+The code for HypeRecruiter has initially been created with the REACT-Native CLI and from there follows certain standards.
 These standards could change and are more a suggestion than anything, but this is an overview:
 - Any back-end code is contained within the server/ folder.
 This code is run from node.js and uses MongoDB as a database.
 - Any front-end code is contained within the app/ folder.
 This is all react-native code.